vrockai/pipeline-test/docs/content.md

 ---

-## Transplantation of bacteriophages from ulcerative colitis patients shifts the gut bacteriome and exacerbates the severity of DSS colitis
+## Transplantation of bacteriophages from ulcerative colitis patients shifts the gut bacteriome and exacerbates the severity of DSS colitis.
+ 11.07.2022, _A Sinha, Y Li, MK Mirzaei, M Shamash, R Samadfam, IL King, CF Maurice_

+_Animals, Bacteria, Bacteriophages, Colitis, Colitis, Ulcerative, Gastrointestinal Microbiome, Inflammation, Inflammatory Bowel Diseases, Mice_
+Inflammatory bowel diseases (IBDs) including Crohn's disease (CD) and ulcerative colitis (UC) are characterized by chronic and debilitating gut inflammation.
+Altered bacterial communities of the intestine are strongly associated with IBD initiation and progression.
+The gut virome, which is primarily composed of bacterial viruses (bacteriophages, phages), is thought to be an important factor regulating and shaping microbial communities in the gut.
+While alterations in the gut virome have been observed in IBD patients, the contribution of these viruses to alterations in the bacterial community and heightened inflammatory responses associated with IBD patients remains largely unknown.

 [Source](https://doi.org/10.1186/s40168-022-01275-2)

+10.1186/s40168-022-01275-2

 ---